darryl-abraham/adm2/README.md

-# adm2
+# Algorithmics for Data Mining Project 2
-ADM Project 2
+This is the repo for ADM Project 2